risk-first/website/estimating/Analogies.md

 ## Journeys + Cabinets = Mazes?

+As we discussed in [Journeys](Journeys.md), there are plenty of problems in getting from A to B.  But to help you we have:

+- **Maps**: so we can plan our routes via those which already exist, and
-As we discussed in [Journeys](Journeys.md), there are plenty of problems in getting from A to B.  But to help you, _maps_ are available, and the routes already exist.
-Also, we get to fall back to the tried-and-tested heuristic:  the closer you are, the nearer you are to done (which is great for walking and driving, but tends to fall down somewhat when we have to wait for buses or make a detour to the airport).
+- **Closeness**:  the closer you are, the nearer you are to done (which is great for walking and driving, but tends to fall down somewhat when we have to wait for buses or make a detour to the airport).

 ![Journeys Meets Cabinets](/images/estimates/dimensions-2.png)

 What happens when you relax those constraints?
 If there is _no map_ and the _closeness_ heuristic isn't available, you're in a maze.
 You can't tell how "done" you are in a maze by judging your distance to the exit point - you may be heading to a [Dead End](Complexity-Risk.md#dead-end-risk) anyway!

 Software development is littered with dead-ends: